 An investment in Inclusiv is an investment in cooperatively-owned nonprofit financial institutions focused on serving low- and moderate-income communities across the nation.
-For more than 30 years, foundations, banks, religious organizations, and other institutions have invested in CDCUs through Inclusiv/Capital.
+For nearly 40 years, foundations, banks, religious organizations, and other institutions have invested in CDCUs through Inclusiv/Capital.

 Socially Responsible Investment Opportunities

 Inclusiv has nearly 40 years of experience in tailoring portfolios to the interests and needs of a variety of investors — foundations, banks, government, religious organizations, and individual trusts.
 Usually, investments to Inclusiv/Capital are $100,000 or more, for terms of at least three years, at below-market interest rates.
 We typically create a diversified portfolio of investments in multiple CDCUs and match the maturities of our investments in credit unions with the investor’s instructions.
 Inclusiv always maintains sufficient net worth and liquidity to repay any loans made to Inclusiv/Capital.
 Inclusiv has never defaulted on, deferred, or reduced any payment of principal or interest.
 All investors are invited to request a copy of our CPA-audited financial statements.